Skip to Content

 Brattleboro is a lively little town in the southeast corner of Vermont.
 It’s the perfect escape for foodies and anyone who loves a bit of urban living in a small-town package.

-A weekend in Brattleboro is the perfect escape for city dwellers.
+A weekend in Brattleboro is a fantastic vacation for city dwellers.
 It’s just three hours from Boston and four from NYC, plus it’s one of the few towns in Vermont with an Amtrak station, so you can easily plan a car-free adventure.

-Mud season, as Vermonters call March through May, is the perfect time to find excellent deals on lodging in Vermont, and in Brattleboro, you can also shop the lovely boutiques and antique stores, eat amazing food, and check out live music, theater, and gallery exhibits.
+Mud season, as Vermonters call March through May, is the perfect time to find excellent deals on lodging in Vermont.
+In Brattleboro, you can shop the lovely boutiques and antique stores, eat amazing food, and check out live music, theater, and gallery exhibits.

 Here are some fun things to do and see in Brattleboro during mud season: